22.214.171.124 FTB portability

-This topic provides information about the payability of FTB when an individual or their FTB child or regular care child leaves Australia (1.1.A.120) on or after 1 July 2016 and covers the following:
+This topic provides information about the payability of FTB when an individual or their FTB child or regular care child leaves Australia and covers the following:

 - individuals employed overseas, and